SAP/spartacus-docs/_pages/dev/features/wish-list.md

 ## Usage

 Products can be added to the wish list from the product details page.
-If the user is not signed in he be notified that he must login before adding a product to the wish list.
+If the user is not signed in the add to wish list option will instead say he must login before adding a product to the wish list.

 Once a user has added items to the wish list he can view the content of his wish list via the "Wish list" option in the "My Account" menu.